hutson-comeauxM/DA-401-Project/README.md

    - Parallel trends assumption checked via pre-treatment plots and dynamic event-study models

 3. **Outcome of Interest:**
-   - Differential impact of external shocks on retention by institution type
+   - Impact of external shocks on retention by institution type

 ---